fedora-iot/greenboot/README.md

 ```

 #### Health checks included with Greenboot
+The `greenboot-update-platforms-check` subpackage ships with the following checks:
 - **Check if repositories URLs are still DNS solvable**: This script is under `/etc/greenboot/check/required.d/01_repository_dns_check.sh` and makes sure that DNS queries to repository URLs are still available.
 - **Check if update platforms are still reachable**: This script is under `/etc/greenboot/check/wanted.d/01_update_platform_check.sh` and tries to connect and get a 2XX or 3XX HTTP code from the update platforms defined in `/etc/ostree/remotes.d`.